Using Content Security Policy (CSP) to secure web applications

 }

-As you can see, the reports provide information about each policy violation, including the blocked URI and violated directive.
-This makes troubleshooting much easier, especially for policies with hundreds of directives and values.
+The reports provide information about each policy violation, including the blocked URI and violated directive.
+This makes troubleshooting much easier, especially once you have policies with hundreds of directives and values.

-During the last few years, CSP Level 2 has been implemented in all modern browsers and is widely used across the web as an effective way of reducing the risk of XSS.
-To reflect this, Invicti checks for the presence of Content-Security-Policy HTTP headers and reports a “Best Practice” vulnerability if they are missing.
+CSP Level 2 has been implemented in all modern browsers and is widely used across the web as a best practice and an effective way of reducing the risk of XSS.
+To reflect this, Invicti vulnerability scans include checks for the presence of Content-Security-Policy HTTP headers and reports a “Best Practice” security issue if they are missing.
+Similar checks are performed for other recommended HTTP security headers.

-However, merely having the CSP header is not enough, as invalid directives will be ignored by browsers (and therefore ineffective), while unsafe directive values won’t provide the expected level of protection.
-Invicti runs over 20 detailed checks to ensure that directives use correct syntax combined with values that provide effective security.
-See the Vulnerability Index for a full list of CSP checks available in Invicti.
+However, merely having the CSP header is not enough.
+Invalid directives will be ignored by browsers (and therefore be ineffective), while unsafe directive values won’t provide the expected level of protection.
+To cover this, Invicti not only checks for the present of headers but also runs over 20 detailed checks to ensure that directives use correct syntax combined with values that provide effective security.
+See the vulnerability index for the current list of CSP-related checks available in Invicti.

-And finally, for a practical demonstration of configuring CSP headers, watch this Security Weekly interview with Invicti security researcher Sven Morgenroth.
+For a practical demonstration of configuring CSP headers, watch this Security Weekly interview with Invicti Staff Security Engineer Sven Morgenroth.
 Talking to Paul Asadoorian, Sven presents the problems that CSP is designed to solve and goes on to do a hands-on demonstration of CSP headers in action.

 Zbigniew Banach